TrainingITCourses/minsait-ng_dev-23_05/README.md

 npm start
 ```

-## Angular innstallation and generation of a new project
+## Angular installation and generation of a new project

 ```bash
 node -v